 A gap of at least 12 hours must separate the end of one working day and the start of the next, and this is now being rigorously enforced.
 In May 2019, a new law came into force in Spain obliging businesses to record the daily working hours of all their employees, and to retain these records for four years.

 Employers in Spain must pay their employees on a monthly basis, or more frequently depending on the employment contract or collective bargaining agreements.
-In addition to the minimum of 12 monthly payments, many collective agreements require two additional payments in July and December, which are pro-rated and included in monthly payrolls.
-All payments must be made by check or direct bank deposit, and, for payments made by check, the employer must provide a payslip with the amount of payment and withholdings to be signed by the employee.
+In addition to the minimum of 14 monthly payments, many collective agreements can require other additional extra payments.
+All payments must be made by check or direct bank deposit, and, the employer must provide a payslip with the amount of payment and withholdings to be signed by the employee.

-If employees are dismissed, they are entitled to 20 days’ salary for each year worked, up to a maximum of 12 monthly payments.
-This entitlement to severance pay also applies if an employee does not consent to having his/her employment contract significantly altered, or if he/she doesn’t consent to a long-term change of job location.
+If employees are dismissed, they are entitled to 20 days’ salary for each year worked, up to a maximum of one year’s salary.
+This entitlement to severance pay also applies if an employee does not consent to have his/her employment contract significantly altered, or if he/she doesn’t consent to a long-term change of job location.

 While most employers in the country will have to submit these payments to Spain’s Tax Authority, employers in the Basque and Navarra regions will submit income taxes to local authorities.
 In addition, there are rules establishing when the company must submit its tax payments; those with more than €6,010,121 to pay in tax revenue are required to pay taxes on a monthly basis, while all other employers must do so on a quarterly basis.

 Employers are also required to make monthly contributions to Spain’s National Social Security Institute and withhold contributions from their employees’ paychecks.
 These contributions apply as follows:

 - Mecanismo Equidad Intergeneracional (MEI): 0.5% employer, 0.1% employee

 Holidays and Leave